programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 address.
 For consistency, we will use the same 2016 Obama speech.
 Here we will load the data in from a file as copying directly becomes too difficult at scale.
-To do so, combine `readLines` to read the text into R and `paste` to combine all of the lines into a single object.[^3]
+To do so, combine `readLines` to read the text into R and `paste` to combine all of the lines into a single object.
+We will build the URL of the text file using the `sprintf` function as this format will make it easily modified to grab other addresses.[^3]

 ```{r}
 base_url <- "http://programminghistorian.github.io/ph-submissions/assets/basic-text-processing-in-r"